Exploring The Different Types Of Food Packaging Materials

 Food manufacturing companies love these pouches because they are much less expensive than the majority of the alternative materials mentioned above.
 They are also much lighter, which translates to significantly less expensive shipping costs.

 Consumers love flexible pouches for many reasons.
 In addition to being shatter-resistant, they often have unique features that other packaging materials don't.
 For example, many flexible pouches feature clear plastic windows, allowing you to see the food product within before you purchase it.

 As a flexible packaging supply, you can also inspect the products contained within and feel the texture of the food with your hands.
 In addition, flexible pouches also often feature valves that serve a two-fold purpose.

 Most commonly found on coffee packaged in gusseted flexible pouches, package valves keep oxygen from getting into the bag and spoiling the product.
 But, they also allow air to escape the pouch.
-This enables consumers to smell the different varieties of coffee which make for a more interactive and enticing customer experience.
+This enables consumers to smell the different varieties of coffee which makes for a more interactive and enticing customer experience.

 Finally, stand-up pouches can be fully printed 360 degrees around the package with bright colors, unique typography, graphics, logos, and product information.
 This makes them very eye-catching to consumers.
 With the scent, sight, and touch features mentioned above, it is no wonder that flexible pouches are taking the world by storm!